A summary of data about the Ruby ecosystem.

 Issue and Pull Request metadata

-Average time to close issues: about 1 year
+Average time to close issues: over 1 year

 Bot issues: 0